slatedocs/slate/source/includes/_assets.md

 ### Upload a new asset

-Upload a file creating a new asset for a company.
+Upload a file creating a new asset for a organization.

-`POST /api/v3/customer/assets`
+`POST /api/v5/orgs/<organization_id>/assets`

 **IMPORTANT!** In contrast to the all other API endpoints, this only accepts `multipart/form-data` requests, because you need to upload a file with the request.
 The request payload takes the following attributes.